3.7 Cross-border mobility in employment, entrepreneurship and vocational opportunities

 Erasmus programmes for young entrepreneurs

 Denmark participates in the Erasmus programmes for young entrepreneurs.
 The programme has a European line and a global line.
-There are two local contacts in Denmark:
+There are three local contacts in Denmark:

 - Aalborg University